ussyed11/Amazon_Vine_Analysis/README.md

 Out of the 50 datasets, I chose to analyze reviews that were made by users in the "grocery" category.

-The url for the Dataset used for this analysis is https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Grocery_v1_00.tsv.gz
+The URL for the Dataset used for this analysis is https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Grocery_v1_00.tsv.gz